The Best Hot Springs in Iceland

 - Can you visit Iceland’s natural hot springs all year long?

-- What are the best hot springs in Iceland that everyone knows?
+- What are the best hot springs in Iceland by region?

 - And, of course, what kind of car will I need to drive around Iceland when visiting these hot springs?